michaelsanford/Flight-Instrument-Display/README.md

 Flight-Instrument-Display
 =========================

-Offline HTML5 SPA showing interesting flight data metrics. :airplane:
+Offline HTML5 SPA showing interesting flight data metrics.

 This app shows information about the aircraft you are currently sitting in (which is probably in flight, or this will be boring to look at).

 _It's not a flight tracker._

-# Currently-supported Instrumentation
+# Currently-supported Instrumentation :airplane:
-:construction: Working on it.

-# Planned Instrumentation
 - Altitide
 - Altitide Accuracy
 - Groud speed